GuillaumeCregut/mvcTemplate/readme.md

 It is not a production framework, as if it seems to be.

-In fact, this framework is nearly form production use, but it it more a pedagogical projet to understand how Symfony should work.
+In fact, this framework is nearly from production use, but it is more a pedagogical projet to understand how Symfony should work.

 And it is still in developpement